 All Authentication frames shall be individually addressed, as IEEE 802.11 authentication is performed between pairs of STAs, i.e., group addressed authentication is not allowed.
 Deauthentication frames are advisory and may be sent as group addressed frames.

-Shared Key authentication is obsolete and support for this mode might be subject to removal in a future revision of the standard.
-Shared Key authentication is distinct from FILS Shared Key authentication.

 12.3.3.3 Shared Key authentication